openstack-archive/fuel-main/docs/user/install.rst

 The requirements are:

 * physical machine with Linux or Mac OS, and VirtualBox installed
-  * the scripts have been tested on Mac OS 10.7.5, Ubuntu 12.04 (the scripts do NOT support Windows-based platforms)
+  * the scripts have been tested on Mac OS 10.7.5, Mac OS 10.8.3, Ubuntu 12.04 (the scripts do NOT support Windows-based platforms)
-  * the scripts have been tested using VirtualBox 4.2.8
+  * the scripts have been tested using VirtualBox 4.2.12

-* Virtualbox must be installed with extension pack.
+* Virtualbox must be installed with an extension pack.
 It can be downloaded from the www.virtualbox.org.

 * 8 GB+ of RAM

-  * to handle 3 VMs for non-HA OpenStack installation (1 admin node, 1 controller node, 1 compute node)
+  * to handle 4 VMs for non-HA OpenStack installation (1 admin node, 1 controller node, 1 compute node, 1 cinder node)
   * to handle 5 VMs for HA OpenStack installation (1 admin node, 3 controller nodes, 1 compute node)

 Automatic mode